-Safety profile established in the largest prevention trial in HAE1-3
+Established in one of the largest prevention studies in HAE1-5

 Hypersensitivity reactions have been observed.
 In case of a severe hypersensitivity reaction, discontinue TAKHZYRO administration and institute appropriate treatment.1

 No incidence of anaphylaxis in the pivotal trial.1